DETAILED ACTION

 Applicant’s election without traverse of Group 1, claims 1, 6-9, 12, 14-15, 20-21, and 25-28; and Applicant’s species election of the method of claim 1(a) and the Cytor agonist of claim 1(i) in the reply filed on January 16, 2026 is acknowledged.

-Claims 32-33 and 37-40 are withdrawn from further consideration pursuant to 37 CFR 1.142(b) as being drawn to a nonelected inventions, there being no allowable generic or linking claim.
-Claims 9, 15, 20-21, and 26-28 are withdrawn from further consideration pursuant to 37 CFR 1.142(b) as being drawn to a nonelected species.
+Claims 32-33 and 37-40 were previously withdrawn from further consideration pursuant to 37 CFR 1.142(b) as being drawn to a nonelected inventions, there being no allowable generic or linking claim.
+Claims 9, 15, 20-21, and 26-28 were previously withdrawn from further consideration pursuant to 37 CFR 1.142(b) as being drawn to a nonelected species.
 Claim 9 which is drawn to the RNA or nucleic acid molecule of claim 1, item (ii), and claims 15 and 21 which depend from claim 9, 20 are withdrawn based on Applicant’s election of the Cytor agonist of claim 1, item (i).
 Claims 20 and 26-28 are also withdrawn based on Applicant’s election of the Cytor agonist of claim 1, item (i).

 Priority